jugmac00/til/curl/test_name_based_server.md

-# How to test name based servers locally?
+# How to test name based servers in development setup?

 ## The problem